 He lost in a landslide.

 The Labour Party won 393 seats to the Conservatives' 197.
-A humiliating rejection.
+A humiliating rejection by the people he'd spent six years defending.

 Churchill woke on July 26, 1945, with what he described as "a sharp stab of almost physical pain.
 A hitherto subconscious conviction that we were beaten broke forth and dominated my mind...
 The power to shape the future would be denied me."